Sir William Warren (died 1602): Later years

-Warren's fortunes improved during the Deputyship of Robert Devereux, 2nd Earl of Essex: Warren was in high favour with Essex, whom he entertained at Drumcondra Castle.
+Warren's fortunes improved during the lord lieutenancy of Robert Devereux, 2nd Earl of Essex: Warren was in high favour with Essex, whom he entertained at Drumcondra Castle.
 After the downfall of Essex, Warren was quick to ingratiate himself with the new power at the English Court, Robert Cecil, 1st Earl of Salisbury.
 Through Cecil's favour he at last obtained the Governorship of Carrickfergus, but died soon afterwards.

 He and Jenet had several daughters, one of whom married Warren's stepson James Bathe, but no son.
 At his death possession of his lands reverted to the Bathe family.
 His widow remarried as his second wife Terence O'Dempsey, 1st Viscount Clanmalier.
 She died in 1627; Lord Clanmalier died in 1638.